TILBURY CONTRACTING AND DREDGING COMPANY LIMITED

 DANUBE VII

-Photo R. Stanford colln.
+Photo R Stanford colln

 Built 1946 by Cochrane and Sons Ltd., Selby.
 YN1312.
 L110.6'.
 B27.6'.
 D12.2'.
 237grt.
 900ihp 3cylTE 15.5"x26"x42"x30"s steam engine by C. D. Holmes Ltd., Hull.
 Acquired 1946.
 Disposed 1969.
 Scrapped 1987.
 ON180857.
 Callsign MMZV.

-1946 Delivered to TC&D Ltd. 1965 Owners became Westminster Dredging Ltd., London.
+5-1-1946 launched.
+30-4-1946 Delivered to TC&D Ltd. 1965 Owners became Westminster Dredging Ltd., London.
 1969 Sold to Soc.
 Anon.
 Italiana Lavori Marrittimi, Italy, renamed Giove Sailem.
 1987 Owners Acc Ferriere Palermo Spa., Italy.
 24-10-1987 Broken up at Palermo.

 ------------------------------------